rocky-linux/wiki.rockylinux.org/docs/irc.md

 Cloaks allow you to show your association with the Rocky Linux project and protect your hostname from being seen from others.
 Cloaks can be received from a project or just by the network upon request.

-If you would like to receive a cloak, contact Neil or Louis on IRC or Mattermost.
+If you would like to receive a cloak, contact neil or Louis on IRC or Mattermost.

 ## Context

 This section provides context to some things mentioned throughout this document that would've likely crowded the section entirely.
-These sections may end up on different pages entirely but they are here for now.
+These sections may end up on different pages in the future, but they are here for now.

 ### Kernel Rebuilds